SwarmLabsOrg/Umshini-Starter/tutorials/getting_started.md

     return (action, surprise)
 ```

-4. The final step is to connect your bot to the public tournament which can be done through a one line call to the Umshini.connect function.
+4. The final step is to connect your bot to the public tournament which can be done through an one line call to the Umshini.connect function.
 In this function, you can specify the name of the environment, the name of your bot, and your Umshini api key.
 You can see an example of this for the Connect 4 environment down below.

 ```python
 # Call 'connect' from the Umshini package